 Writing songs to several people in particular and many in general, acoustic-soul songwriter Kiernan McMullan places importance on both honesty and melody as the foundation for his career.
 Ten years of extensive travel, performing, and crafting songs guided him through five music releases and over 2,000 tour dates by the time 2014 came to a close.

 Not really being from anywhere, the Irish-Australian brings an outsider's perspective to his international fan base by writing songs about atypical subjects - covering life on the road, love, anti-love, and complacency.
-Kiernan was influenced by everything from The Roots to Jimmy Eat World, Rage Against The Machine to Otis Redding, and created his own intersection between the genres.
+Kiernan always strove to intersect genres, having grown up on everything from motown and 90's hip hop to heavy metal and blues.
 By the age of fifteen, the songwriter knew that this was where he fit.
 The last few years of touring have proven he made the right decision.
 To date, McMullan has performed at sold-out shows, festivals and tour dates in the US with well-established talent including the likes of Sheryl Crow, Ed Sheeran, Dave Mason and Mat Kearney.
-In Ireland he accumulated a list of shows with big names including The Coronas, Cathy Davy, and The Blizzards.
+In Ireland he accumulated a list of shows, over the first several years of his career, with big names including The Coronas, Cathy Davy, and The Blizzards.

 His newest release, appropriately titled Common Sense, came out this past July and garnered heavy local interest, radio play, and set an even higher standard for his songwriting.
 Although Kiernan writes about serious and controversial subjects, it's his humor and genuine interest in his audience that always seems to immediately win over the crowd.
 An old soul, his soft-spoken lyrics consistently captivate rooms, festivals and theaters worldwide.
 His newest record captures the identity of an independent musician and is an incredible album of well-thought production.